Global In Vitro Fertilization (IVF) Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-Risk of Multiple Pregnancies and Birth Defects - The risk of multiple pregnancies and birth defects remains a significant restraint in the global in vitro fertilization (IVF) market.
+Risk of Multiple Pregnancies and Birth Defects - The risk of multiple pregnancies and birth defects remains a significant restraint in the in vitro fertilization (IVF) market.
 The transfer of multiple embryos during IVF cycles, often done to increase success rates, can result in twins or higher-order births, which are associated with complications such as preterm delivery, low birth weight, and increased neonatal care needs.
 These outcomes raise concerns among healthcare providers and patients, affecting their willingness to pursue or recommend IVF treatments.

 Additionally, studies have linked assisted reproductive technologies to a slightly elevated risk of certain congenital anomalies, especially in cases involving older maternal age or underlying infertility conditions.
 Although the overall risk remains low, it prompts increased regulatory scrutiny and the need for more extensive patient counseling.
 These concerns may hinder broader market adoption, particularly in regions with less advanced clinical oversight or limited public awareness.